richb-hanover/create-crusader-macos-app/README.md

 It also sets the Finder version info to the string "Crusader VERSION".

-The build script runs on any Linux/macOS computer.
+The build script runs on any macOS computer.
 In addition to the shell, it requires `python3`.
-It is not tied to any macOS-specific utilities.
+It requires the `lipo` macOS-specific utility.
+There may be Linux equivalents to `lipo`.

 The script downloads current versions of all the resources from canonical URLs and places them